 The online Master of Science in Curriculum and Instruction with a specialization in Digital Teaching and Learning degree program provides an emphasis on emerging technologies and is open to licensed teachers.
 This area of specialization features newly designed courses that take a broad view of teaching and learning in the context of virtual learning—learning in which the world is the classroom—beyond the traditional training of education technology programs.

-The program requires a minimum of 31 credit hours.
+The Master’s in Educational Technology online requires a minimum of 31 credit hours.
 Courses offered include:

 - Curriculum Development